sHarkieeii/sHarkieeii/README.md

 PLEASE w2int , i don't enjoy talking in public chat.

+do not copy / take inspo from my ponies unless i say u can !

 c+h whenever , ask if in group !
 please don't c+h if it is not in my name.